Durst Lawyer Grills Murder 'Confession' Witness

 Chavin answered: “I think there is.”

-“Douglas is scared to death of Bob and certainly wants to see Bob put away,” Chavin told Lewin.
-“It could only help me.”
+“Douglas is scared to death of Bob and certainly wants to see Bob put away,” Chavin told Lewin at that time.